serokell/blog-posts/Alex and Happy Part 1/article.md

 }
 ```

-We will use this small template to get Stack to compile the file.
-Don't worry; I will explain everything there soon. :)

 Running `stack build --fast --file-watch` will build the project, and Stack will automatically compile the Alex file into a Haskell file.

-Alex files are divided into three sections.
-* At the top of the file, we define the module and its imports, similarly to Haskell.
-* In the middle, we insert our definitions for the lexer, which will generate the lexemes for our grammar.
-* At the bottom, we may insert more Haskell definitions, such as data structures, auxiliary functions, etc.

-The top and bottom sections are provided between the { and }, and all Haskell code will be inlined in the generated Stack file.
+The top and bottom sections are provided between the `{` and `}`, and all Haskell code will be inlined in the generated Stack file.

 Curious to see the generated file?
 There are two ways in which you can access it.